 Category: 1 - A study where research using core genealogical datasets and transcriptions is in its early stages.

 Contact: Miss Janet Ashley

 The ASSHELE One-Name study is a sub-set of a much larger collection relevant to my family name.
 ASSHELE occurs in some of the earliest written documents that exist and I became curious about the origins of the name and the people who were identified by it.
 The research has been in progress for several years and is dependent on accessing primary and secondary sources and published transcripts of documents from the time before parish registers were in use.

-Research has revealed that Asshele individuals once held great influence and power over land and property.
+Research has revealed that several Asshele individuals once held great influence and power over land and property.
 Some were able to gift land to religious houses.
-However senior family lines appear to have become extinct through lack of male heirs and, since early records primarily recorded the rich and powerful, written evidence to establish any junior lines is not going to be easy.
+However senior family lines appear to have become extinct through lack of male heirs and, since early records primarily recorded the rich and powerful, written evidence to establish any junior lines is not expected to be easy.

 The registered variants of the name are ASSHELEGH, ASSHELEYE and ASHELE